-The Faculty Convivium is a luncheon series presented by SUNY Oneonta faculty.
-Summaries of faculty research, accessible to the non-specialist, are presented in a collegial atmosphere.
+The Faculty Convivium is a lecture series featuring SUNY Oneonta faculty who present their research and creative activity projects, accessible to the non-specialist, in a collegial atmosphere.

 Seating is limited.
 To reserve a seat please call x2517 at least several days before the talk.
 Vegetarian meals are available.